learn-co-students/kwk-level-1-lecture-002-intro-to-command-line-sgharms-test-webdev-fund/README.md

 ### `pwd`

 We're going to learn about the command line by planning for a trip.
 In IDE Sandbox, your terminal is located at the bottom of the screen.
+In your terminal, type `pwd`.

+#### CFU #1
+Thumbs up if you typed 'pwd' to your terminal

-In your terminal, type `pwd`. (stop and have all students do this) `pwd` stands for print working directory.
+`pwd` stands for print working directory.
 It will tell you where you are currently "standing" in terms of directories.
 A directory is just a fancy shmancy word for a folder.

 A directory can contain one of two things - files or other directories.
 The directories on your computer are nested inside of each other, like a Russian doll or a tree structure. (draw the tree structure out as you build it)